 Baked till tender, wrapped in a flaky pie crust, and served with a sweet apple cider sauce, these gorgeous Old Fashioned Apple Dumplings are irresistible!

+- A classic recipe.
 Sometimes old recipes are the best, and if you taste a bite of these tender, flaky apple dumplings, I’m sure you’ll agree this is one of them.
-When fresh apples are in season, this is one of my all-time favorite ways to use them.
 Each pastry-wrapped apple is a cute, warmly-spiced indulgence!

-(If you like this recipe, be sure to check out these Easy Cranberry Apple Dumplings, Mountain Dew Apple Dumplings, and Rum Apple Dumplings.)
+If you like this recipe, be sure to check out these Easy Cranberry Apple Dumplings, Mountain Dew Apple Dumplings, and Rum Apple Dumplings.
+You may also like my Mini Apple Pie recipe or my Dutch Apple Pie.

 What Are Apple Dumplings Made Of?

 Apple dumplings are basically made of apple pie ingredients, so if you have baked apple pies before, this will be very familiar to you.
-Here’s what you’ll need.
+Scroll down to the recipe card for measurements.

 For the Dumplings